botesjuan/BasicDropBox/README.md

 >To change the hostname on Kali Linux: Edit the `/etc/hostname` file:

->Replace the current hostname with your desired new hostname.
+>Replace the current hostname with desired new hostname.

 >Edit the `/etc/hosts` file:

->Find the line that says `127.0.1.1 old-hostname` (where old-hostname is your current hostname).
+>Find the line that says `127.0.1.1 old-hostname` (where old-hostname is current hostname).
->Change old-hostname to your new hostname (e.g., new-hostname):
+>Change old-hostname to new hostname (e.g., new-hostname):

 ## Make MAC Address Persistent